xavidop/alexa-nodejs-lambda-helloworld/CICD.md

 ### Testing the Voice User Interface

-Theses jobs will check our interaction model.
+These jobs will check our interaction model.
 Check the full explanation [here](docs/VUITESTS.md).

 ### Integration tests

-Theses jobs will check the interaction model and our backend as well.
+These jobs will check the interaction model and our backend as well.
 Check the full explanation [here](docs/INTEGRATIONTESTS.md).

 ### Store-artifacts